Embracing Stillness

 Self-actualization refers to the process of fulfilling one's unique psychological and spiritual nature, such that one becomes a deeply conscious, authentic and empowered being.

 At first, our innate urge toward self-actualization usually arises as a desire for emotional healing and better functioning in life.
-Yet, the search for psychological wellness is always intimately connected with our spiritual need for higher consciousness and meaning.
+Yet, we will inevitably find that the search for psychological wellness is always intimately connected with our spiritual need for higher consciousness, meaning and joy.

 My approach is energetic and goes to the heart of the matter.
 Our consciousness is inextricably linked with our life energy, emotions and thoughts.